JavaFX Scene Builder User Guide

 A custom type element is any UI element type that is not part of the JRE 7 (Java with JavaFX) libraries of UI elements.
 It is a Java class that has been created by the user or by a third party.
 A custom element type is an "Unknown Type" until it is resolved.
 Choose the Preview command from the Menu bar and then the Resolve Unknown Types command to define the classpath to use for the custom element type.

-You cannot add your own UI control elements to the Library panel of JavaFX Scene Builder.
-However, you can load an FMXL file that already contains your own custom UI controls, unless those UI controls require specific builder or builder factories.
+You can also load an FMXL file that already contains your own custom UI controls, unless those UI controls require specific builder or builder factories.
 When you initially load your FXML file that contains element types that Scene Builder does not recognize, a dialog box appears enabling you to enter the classpath for the custom UI types.

 In some cases, JavaFX Scene Builder is able to load a file that contains unknown element types even if you choose to not provide their classpaths.
 The unknown type will not be displayed in either the Control panel or the Hierarchy panel, but their FXML elements will be preserved.